Date: April 21, 2026

 Background:

 Floods, fires, hurricanes, blizzards, cyberattacks, hospital surges, the list goes on.
-Disasters are not just movie events or rare abstractions anymore.
+Disasters are no longer just movie events or rare abstractions.
 These are real-world events that disrupt and change how we care for patients and families.

 We spend a lot of time in training learning how to manage sepsis, trauma, asthma, etc. But disaster medicine?
 For many learners and clinicians, that part of the curriculum is thin, fragmented, or missing entirely.

 Not every medical school has a disaster medicine concentration.
-There is typically very minimal formal teaching around disasters if any in medical school curriculum!
+There is typically very minimal formal teaching around disasters, if any, in the medical school curriculum.

-Today, we’d like to introduce our audience to a new Free Open Access to Medical Education (FOAMed) resource, the Disaster Medicine Handbook, what we like to call the front door to disaster medicine.
+Today, we’d like to introduce our audience to a new Free Open Access to Medical Education (FOAMed) resource, the Disaster Medicine Handbook, which we like to call the front door to disaster medicine.

-Tune in to the podcast to hear Lauren’s perspective 0n this resource, and how she’s used and contributed to it.
+Tune in to the podcast to hear Lauren’s perspective on this resource and how she’s used and contributed to it.

 The Gap